-We just published the Draft 2015 City of Seattle Stormwater Manual, Volumes 1 through 5, and the appendices.
+In May 2014 we published the Draft 2015 City of Seattle Stormwater Manual, Volumes 1 through 5, and the appendices.
 They are available for your review on the Project Documents page.
-We are interested in your feedback using our comment form.
-Please download the form, fill in your comments and email it to email@example.com by August 15, 2014.
-You may also email your comments to us directly.

-We are revising our existing stormwater code (SMC 22.800-22.808) and the associated Directors’ Rules.
+We are revising our existing stormwater code (SMC 22.800-22.808) and the associated Directors’ Rules based on the feedback we received from you during our informal comment period that ended August 15, 2014.
 Our new rules will replace the current stormwater code and Directors' Rules, which are administered jointly by DPD and Seattle Public Utilities (SPU).

 Our stormwater code protects people, property, and the environment by controlling how rain water runs off of streets, buildings, and parking lots.
 Stormwater runoff can cause flooding, landslides, and erosion that can damage our homes, businesses, and property.
 Stormwater runoff carries oil and grease, fertilizers, pesticides and other toxic chemicals to our creeks, lakes, bays, river and other waterways.

 Our regulations will be equivalent to Ecology's 2012 Stormwater Manual and will address the following topics: